john-kloss/scroll/README.md

 # scroll_choir

-This is a program automates the scrolling in choir sheets.
+This is a program that automates the scrolling in choir sheets.

 Requirements: